- Master Projects

 - Interfacing CompSOC platform with Advanced Driver Assistance Systems Testbed

 - Visual Simultaneous Localization and Mapping using Focal-place Processors

 - Calculation of stacking sequences

-This page contains some topics for possible bachelor or master projects.
-Suggestions for other project ideas can always be discussed.
+This page contains previous topics of bachelor or master projects.
+Suggestions for new project ideas can always be discussed.